Quarantine

 Summary of Quarantine

 - “Quarantine” As a Representative of Love during Disasters: The poet opens the poem, showing how an entire nation faced the worst time of the worst history during its worst year.
-Yet, during those times couples not only showed grit and resilience but also love and intimacy.
-The poet presents an unconventional love story of a couple showing that the wife was unable to tolerate hunger and cold when her husband was unable to provide her food and warmth.
-Yet, he tried to save her by walking to the west and the north until both of them died of freezing cold and hunger.
-The condition in which both of them died showed their eternal love as the man was found providing her warmth so that she could live long.
-Although it happened way back in the winter of 1847, the poet intends to instill this past event into the psyche of the Irish people to make them resilient and bold enough to show love and warmth toward their brethren during the trials and tribulations.
-The poet also claims that no love poem comprising sensual language and gross intimacies match the gracefulness of the poem showing this couple as it is proof how they did it as it is a fact.
-On the other hand, most of the love poems are not facts and they cannot be proved.
+Even though times were tough, couples managed to display not just grit and resilience but also an incredible amount of love and intimacy.
+The poet presents an unconventional love story of a couple showing that the wife was unable to tolerate hunger and cold when her husband was unable to provide her with food and warmth.
+He tried to save her by walking to the west and the north until both of them died of freezing cold and hunger.
+The circumstances of their deaths showed their everlasting love, as the man was discovered providing her with warmth to prolong her life.
+The poet’s intention is to incorporate a past event from 1847 into the collective consciousness of the Irish people, fostering resilience and love amidst challenges.
+He also claims that no love poem comprising sensual language and gross affections matches the gracefulness of the poem showing this couple, as it is proof how they did it.
+The majority of love poems are unverifiable and lack factual basis.

 literary devices are essential for beautiful poetic rendition.
-The analysis of these devices in the poem shows this fact as follows.
+The analysis of these devices in the poem are as follows.

-- Assonance: Assonance is the repetition of vowel sounds in the same line such as the sound of /o/ in “In the worst hour of the worst season”, /e/ in “She was sick with famine fever and could not keep up” and the sound of /a/ in “The last heat of his flesh was his last gift to her.”
+- Assonance: Assonance is the repetition of vowel sounds in the same line, such as the sound of /uh/ in “In the worst hour of the worst season”, the sound of /i/ in “She was sick with famine fever and could not keep up” and the sound of /i/ in “The last heat of his flesh was his last gift to her”.

 - Enjambment: It is defined as a thought in verse that does not come to an end at a line break; rather, it rolls over to the next line.
 For example;